|

 "Back on Track" notebook and started all over.
 Now I am

+determined to actually walk the talk!
 I am taking small steps forward.
 For five days now I

 have improved my diet going back to high protein low carbs